Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/SortingFormatting.md

 ![Multi-Level Sorting](./images_and_gifs/MultiLevelSort.gif)

 ### Sorting by Color
-If you've applied conditional formatting or manually colored cells, you can sort by color:
+If you've applied conditional formatting or manually colored cells, you can sort by color.

 1. Select the data range.
 2. Click on **Data** > **Create a filter**.